kroonen/kroonen/README.md

 - 🖥️ Systems Engineering
 - 📚 Studied Computer Science and Quantum Mechanics @ UNamur, Belgium
 - ⚡️ [Open-WebUI](https://github.com/open-webui/open-webui) Contributing to the creation of the optimal User Interface for interacting with Large Language Models running on your personal computer.
-- 🐬 [Cognitive Computations](https://huggingface.co/cognitivecomputations) Dedicated to explore AI, fostering curiosity, and democratizing access to AI tools and technologies.

 I'm passionate about leveraging technology to solve complex problems and create innovative solutions.
 Recently built two inference clusters for an AI research project.
 I use Apple Silicon (MPS), NVIDIA (CUDA) and AMD (ROCm). 🦾